-The Magdalen Islands are one of the world’s top destination for kite fanatics.
-Shops like Boutique Au Gre du Vent offer kite demonstrations and build-your-own workshops.
+The Magdalen Islands are one of the world’s top destinations for kite fanatics.
+Shops offer kite demonstrations and build-your-own workshops.
 No word is available on whether or not the staff are single but, you have to admit, a kite shop would be a pretty fantastic filming location.
 Plus, there’s well-established precedence for romance, imagination, and kites mixing together.
-Mega-fans of the television show Friends may remember Phoebe's fictional boyfriend Vikram as a kite designer.
+Mega-fans of the television show Friends may remember Phoebe’s fictional boyfriend Vikram as a kite designer.
 Could a Hallmark plot be far behind?

 Whoever coined the phrase “La Belle Province” must have spent some time in the Gaspe Peninsula.
 The entire region is so pretty that you can’t go wrong no matter which destination you choose.
 However, if you must narrow down the list, Metis-Sur-Mer should sit near the very top.